-Flexo Carton Printing: The Process of Perfect Prints
+Corrugated Carton Flexo Printing: The Process of Perfect Prints

-With flexo carton printing, the substrates come in continuous long rolls.
+With corrugated carton flexo printing, the substrates come in continuous long rolls.
 The engraved image carriers then transfer the ink onto the carton pieces to produce the final image or text.
-These pieces are then die cut, folded and glued together to form the finished packaging.
+These pieces are then die-cut, folded, and glued together to form the finished packaging.

 Having the substrates arrive in-house in long rolls combined with printing with a continuous image sleeve ensures accurate stepping.
-Flexo carton printing ensures the art is centered in the panels since the substrate is printed in whole sheets, prior to being die cut and folded.
+Flexo carton printing ensures the art is centered in the panels since the substrate is printed in whole sheets, before being die-cut and folded.